Aerial view of Campbell's Resort in Chelan, Wash. Image courtesy of Campbell's Resort

 The family-delighting array of tourist offerings centered around the lake didn’t develop overnight.
 Creation of this beloved recreational paradise began a really long time ago, forming gradually over millions of years as a giant glacier carved the lakebed from the Cascade Crest nearly to the Columbia River.
 Other glaciers moved in and did some additional remodeling.
-The result is Lake Chelan, a roughly 50-mile-long lake snaking so far east that it ends in a landscape with a high-desert climate, offering the kind of bone-warming 90-degree days that mossy Seattle kids crave as they cannonball into the lake.
+The result is Lake Chelan, a roughly 50-mile-long lake snaking so far east that it ends in a landscape with a high-desert climate, offering the kind of bone-warming 90-degree days that mossy Seattle families crave.

 The granddaddy of resorts

-I can vouch for the Bellamia Spa at Campbell’s.
+I can vouch for the Bellamia Spa just a couple of blocks from Campbell’s.
 It’s part of a small chain that focuses on therapeutic massage with results that last longer than an aromatherapy candle.
 “Relaxation is wonderful,” masseur Garrett Maxwell said while kneading deeply into my sore upper back.
 “I also like to fix things.”
 When the hour-long massage was over, my “computer hunchback” did feel better!

 If you have adrenaline junkies in your clan, the town of Chelan has them covered.
 Slidewaters is a 7-acre waterpark offering everything from fast tubes to a lazy floating river.
-And coming this summer, Slidewaters will open what it is claiming will be one of “the world’s largest” wave machines, which will create waves as high as 6 feet that can be surfed with standard-size ocean boards.
+A few years ago, Slidewaters added what it claims to be the world's largest stationary waves.
+Waves reach as high as six feet and can be surfed with standard-size ocean boards.
+Slidewaters is typically open from Memorial Day to Labor Day.

 Back on the lake, you may spy people dangling under rainbow-colored parasails high in the air.
 You might jump to the conclusion that a high-flying sport like parasailing would be for grown-ups only, but even little children can sail above Lake Chelan as long as they are accompanied by an adult.
 “Kids love it,” says mom Claudia Shipman, who took her 5-year-old daughter parasailing.
 “As soon as it was over, she wanted to go back again!
 It’s not at all scary!”
 Chelan Parasail & Watersports also rents boats (party boats and pontoons and sport boats, oh my!), Jet Skis and other lake-ready gear.